-- Assault, inappropriate touching, intentionally impeding movement, continuing verbal comments, gestures, written or electronically posted communications of a suggestive or derogatory nature; - Continuing to express sexual interest after being informed that the interest is unwelcome (reciprocal attraction between peers is not considered sexual harassment); - Leering or voyeurism; - Displaying or posting lewd or sexually explicit photographs or materials.
+- Assault, inappropriate touching, intentionally impeding movement, continuing verbal comments, gestures, written or electronically posted communications of a suggestive or derogatory nature; - Continuing to express sexual interest after being informed that the interest is unwelcome (reciprocal attraction between peers is not considered sexual harassment); - · Leering or voyeurism; - Displaying or posting lewd or sexually explicit photographs or materials.

-Sexual harassment is described by the victimThe definition of sexual harassment is broad.
-The individual's victim's feelings and reactions will be taken into consideration when determininge whether behavior such as that described above is inappropriate and sexual harassment has taken place.
+The definition of sexual harassment is broad.
+The victim's feelings and reactions will be taken into consideration when determining whether behavior such as that described above is inappropriate and sexual harassment has taken place.
 Complaints which allege misconduct meeting the definition of sexual harassment under Title IX, will be addressed pursuant to the District's Title IX policy.